 - Their total debt exceeds their total assets

-Some people experiencing major financial problems, with significant equity in their homes fail to meet the second condition, and therefore, they are not eligible to file for personal bankruptcy or to make a consumer proposal.
-These individuals are “house-poor” and they might be able to pay off all their debts if they simply sold their house and used the proceeds to pay their creditors.
+Some people experiencing major financial problems may have significant equity in their homes that cause them to fail to meet the second condition.
+Therefore, they are not eligible to file for personal bankruptcy or to make a Consumer Proposal.
+These individuals are “house-poor” and they might be able to pay off all their debts if they simply sell their house and use the proceeds to pay their creditors.

 Which of your debts are eliminated in a bankruptcy?

-It is important to understand what type of debts you have prior to making a decision to file for bankruptcy because not all debts are eliminated or discharged in bankruptcy.
-In the context of bankruptcy, there are three different types of debt which can be summarized as follows:
+It’s important to understand what type of debts you have prior to making a decision to file for bankruptcy because not all debts are eliminated or discharged in bankruptcy.
+In the context of bankruptcy, there are three different types of debt, which can be summarized as follows:

-Secured debt: A secured debt is one where your creditor has collateral it can look if the debtor does not fulfill his payment obligations.
-Mortgages and homes and liens on cars are the most common types of secured debt in Canada.
+Secured debt: A secured debt is one where a creditor has collateral they can take if you do not fulfill payment obligations.
+Mortgages, homes and liens on cars are the most common types of secured debt in Canada.
 Filing for personal bankruptcy does not eliminate or discharge any of your secured debt.

 Unsecured debt: Any debt which is not secured debt is unsecured debt.
 There are two types of unsecured debt.
-If you borrowed money, or purchased goods or services as part of a consumer transaction then your unsecured debt would be referred to as unsecured consumer debt.
+If you borrowed money or purchased goods or services as part of a consumer transaction, that debt would be referred to as unsecured consumer debt.
 Unsecured consumer debt is eliminated or discharged under personal bankruptcy.

-Non-dischargeable debt: There is a special basket of specific debts, which we refer to as non-dischargeable debt, which are not eliminated or discharged in a personal bankruptcy.
-Non-dischargeable debt includes the following:
+Non-dischargeable debt: There is a special basket of specific debts, which is referred to as non-dischargeable debt.
+This type of debt is not eliminated or discharged in a personal bankruptcy.
+Non-dischargeable debt includes: